masonwang025/cache-optimization/README.md

 ## Optimized C Code

 Altered from page 415 of _Hennesy and Patterson Computer Organization and Design_.
-The book's example is optimized DGEMM, with incorrect indexing.
+The book's example is optimized DGEMM, with inconsistent indexing compared to the previous examples.
 The code below (found in `optimized.c`) is GEMM with fixed indexing.

 ```
 #define N 8 // 8x8 matrix